Core Idea

 - Composite structure sharing: Modules pass entire records/objects rather than individual fields

-- Partial usage: Receiving module uses only subset of fields while ignoring others
+- Partial usage: Receiving module uses only a subset of fields

 - API over-fetching: Common in REST APIs returning complete entities when clients need specific attributes